OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 Through the core REST module Drupal supports a pure HTTP REST implementation, and data formats like JSON, and JSON-HAL.
 If you already know how Drupal’s internals work, or need full control over the CMS via the API this is a great option.

-When working with Gatsby and the gatsby-source-drupal plugin you can use the contributed  [JSON API](https://www.drupal.org/project/jsonapi) module.
-Which outputs data in a format the Gatsby can intuitively understand and consume.
+When working with Gatsby and the `gatsby-source-drupal` plugin you can use the contributed  [JSON API](https://www.drupal.org/project/jsonapi) module, which outputs data in a format the Gatsby can intuitively understand and consume.

-Drupal also supports non-RESTful APIs like [GraphQL](https://www.drupal.org/project/graphql).
-Which could also be especially appealing to Gatsby developers.
+Drupal also supports non-RESTful APIs like [GraphQL](https://www.drupal.org/project/graphql), which could also be especially appealing to Gatsby developers.

 Whichever flavor you choose, Drupal's ability to perform introspection on your data model via the data modeling system allows you to generate a lot of boilerplate documentation, making the task of creating and maintaining your API documentation easier.
 Modules like [Docson](https://www.drupal.org/project/docson) and [Open API](https://www.drupal.org/project/openapi) allow you to generate API definitions that can be used with other third party tools for documentation, automated testing, and more.

 You can also choose from a variety of different client authentication methods.
 Drupal supports [OAuth 2](https://www.drupal.org/project/simple_oauth), session authentication, and [JWT](https://www.drupal.org/project/jwt).
-Which makes it a great choice if your Gatsby application requires both content and user management.
+That combination makes it a great choice if your Gatsby application requires both content and user management.

 ## Drupal is open-source